Are ghost kitchens the future?

 Keep a healthy supply chain – You should monitor and track the supply chain in good times and bad, ensuring you can get the products you need at a fair price.
 Alternatively, you may need to make supply chain adjustments to account for any number of risks that could arise, from bad weather to what we are experiencing now.

 Keep waste to a minimum – Waste will hit your bottom line.
-By managing your inventory and getting a better grip on your menu, it noted that individual restaurants can cut up to 2-6% off their food costs.
+By managing your inventory and getting a better grip on your menu, it is noted that individual restaurants can cut up to 2-6% off their food costs.

-Remain flexible – Make sure you have a business model that can be easily adapted, we don’t know how the future looks but it is important, for your business to survive, that you have the infrastructure that allows maximum adaptability and access to customer data so you don’t loose that customer relationship.
+Remain flexible – Make sure you have a business model that can be easily adapted, we don’t know how the future looks but it is important, for your business to survive, that you have the infrastructure that allows maximum adaptability and access to customer data so you don’t lose that customer relationship.

 Customer care – Now more than ever you need to know your customer and understand who you are selling to and how often.
 Think about adding a point-of-sale solution with customer experience rewards and offers.
 Reach new audiences and potential sales through the use of online marketing and social media platforms to promote your business.